Originally published on March 22, 2018, updated on July 20, 2021

 At the same time, B2C trends, including pricing preferences, are quickly gaining popularity and make their way into the B2B world.
 Namely, B2B customers expect personalized prices, complete with eligible discounts and promotions they see as B2C customers.
 However, when making B2B eCommerce application decisions, B2B sellers look past personalized promotions and look for the ability to personalize offers to customers based on the company, order volume, and past experiences.

 Even before the pandemic, over 40% of US manufacturers already sold direct to consumers.
 Over 2020, direct selling has seen a renaissance as manufacturers and distributors diversified their selling channels to stay afloat.
-But, direct selling is not without its drawbacks, as it creates potential channel conflicts.
+But, manufacturer direct sales are not without the drawbacks, as it creates potential channel conflicts.
 It’s not uncommon for manufactures to leverage multiple channels such as B2B2B and sell in parallel on multiple retail networks.

 The explosion of the third party B2B marketplace is giving rise to multi-vendor portals targeting whole ecosystems and industries.
 In many of these industries, Amazon remains the go-to destination.
 With heavy discounts for customers, it’s more difficult to keep up.